ExeterCodeClub/Support/timelapse/timelapse.md

 - install a video encoding library for the pi to use

 ## Task 4 - Case design and creation
-This task is about making a nice looking case for the camera.
+This task is about making a nice looking case for the camera, tutorial found [here](https://github.com/ExeterCodeClub/Support/blob/master/timelapse/task4.md).
 ### Aims
 - Design a case
   - use of supplied cad software on pi maybe